peterwankman/libnetcrypt/README.txt

 is called in lnc_util.c in the function lnc_fill_random().
 Everywhere else when random numbers are needed, this function is called.
 A patriotic mode is avai- lable with the macro U_S_A_U_S_A_U_S_A.
-The random number provider will then be changed to the NSA-friendly Dual_EC_DRBG.
+The random number provider will then be changed to Dual_EC_DRBG, so the terrorists lose.
 In GNU/Linux, the library uses /dev/urandom for random numbers.

 DIFFIE-HELLMAN